 Ecosystem service dependency is a crucial aspect in assessing the exposure of companies and human activities to potential biodiversity risks.
-The analysis covers i) 5 provisioning services and ii) 16 regulation and maintenance services (see details in Appendix - Details on Climate and Biodiversity risks).
+The analysis covers i) 5 provisioning services and ii) 16 regulation and maintenance services.

 Then, the dependency levels for each ecosystem service are classified as minimal, moderate, or significant for each company.